reddismorr/bouncing_balls/README.md

 // There is also a converter into .json format from plain text files (part of server interaction) //

-Following running is suggested to be working on every system (no one really tried to run it somewhere else except our server and Jupyter Lab under W10):
+Following running is suggested to be working on every system (no one really tried to run it somewhere else except our server and JupyterLab under the W10):
 1) python3 Computation_BB.py computation_configuration.json
 2) python3 Visualization_BB.py -WD or place of the first code- visualization_configuration.json